Establishing Paternity Rights and Obligations with a Seattle Paternity Attorney

 What Is the Effect of an Adoption in Washington?

-Generally an adoption disestablishes one or both parents as legal parents, and establishes a new set of adoptive parents as the legal parents in their stead.
+Generally, an adoption disestablishes one or both parents as legal parents and establishes a new set of adoptive parents as the legal parents in their stead.
 A full adoption is where a couple adopts a child that is without parents or whose parents are not able to continue to care for the child.
-A step parent adoption is a form of adoption where one parent remains as a parent, but that parent’s spouse adopts the child and steps into the place of the biological parent.
+A stepparent adoption is a form of adoption where one parent remains as a parent, but that parent’s spouse adopts the child and steps into the place of the biological parent.

-In an adoption, both the rights and responsibilities of legal parent shift to the new parents, and are removed from the former parents.
+In an adoption, both the rights and responsibilities of legal parent shift to the new parents and are removed from the former parents.
 However, sometimes there may be an open adoption contract that still give the former parents rights to maintain some relationship with the child.

 Starting a Paternity Determination

-If you want to ask the court the court to determine the parentage of a child, you start by filing a Petition To Decide Parentage (you attorney will help you with this).
-In the petition, or in a response to the petition, you should name any other potential parents you are aware of so that all can be notified of the proceeding and the court can make a determination between all candidates.
+If you want to ask the court the court to determine the parentage of a child, you start by filing a Petition to Decide Parentage (you attorney will help you with this).
+In the petition, or in a response to the petition, you should name any other potential parents you are aware of so that all can be notified of the proceeding, and the court can make a determination between all candidates.
 When appropriate, DNA tests may be required by the court

-Meet with a Seattle Paternity Attorney To See if Court Action is Needed to Determine Paternity
+Meet with a Seattle Paternity Attorney to See if Court Action is Needed to Determine Paternity

 If a person is a Presumed Father or an Acknowledged Father, then no further action should be needed to determine that they are a parent, unless there is a claim being made that someone else should be named as the child’s father.
 However, for a couple who is not living together, court action is still needed to establish custody and child support obligations.
-Do not assume that no court action is needed in your case until you have talked with an attorney.
+Do not assume that no court action is needed in your case until you have talked with a Seattle paternity lawyer.
 To schedule an appointment, we can be reached through the form on our website, or you can call us at 206-784-3049.

 .